For immediate release

 Contact: Hena Zuberi

-Justice For All and our Save Uighur Campaign welcomes this news with applause and prayers.
-We congratulate the Uighur community around the world on this historic bill as well as all ethnic minorities who have been crushed by the Chinese Communist Party.
+Justice For All and our Save Uyghur Campaign welcomes this news with applause and prayers.
+We congratulate the Uyghur community around the world on this historic bill as well as all ethnic minorities who have been crushed by the Chinese Communist Party.
 We applaud our partners at the Uyghur Human Rights Project, allies and advocates.

 The bill gives the President 180 days to submit a report to Congress identifying Chinese officials and any other individuals who are responsible for carrying out torture; prolonged detention without charges and a trial; abduction; cruel, inhumane, or degrading treatment of Muslim minority groups; and other denials of the “right to life, liberty, or the security” of people in East Turkestan.